dustymabe/dustymabe.com/content/post/2023-03-16/post.md

 know the MAC Addresses of the interfaces you want to use.

-## Defining Bond Nics via Mac Adresses Using NM Keyfiles
+## Defining Bond Nics via MAC Adresses Using NM Keyfiles

-If we want to define a bond named `bond0` with two subordinate interfaces that have the `52:54:00:20:65:3f` and `52:54:00:3a:45:8f` Mac Addresses then we would write out three connection profiles for NetworkManager to achieve this goal:
+If we want to define a bond named `bond0` with two subordinate interfaces that have the `52:54:00:20:65:3f` and `52:54:00:3a:45:8f` MAC Addresses then we would write out three connection profiles for NetworkManager to achieve this goal:

 ```